0xfdbu/ethonline2025/AVAIL_FEEDBACK.md

 -----

-### 1. **Extremely Critical: Gas Reservation in Multi-Source Intent Creation (Prevents Transaction Signing Failures)**
+### 1. **Extremely Critical: Gas Reservation in Multi-Source Intent Simulation (Prevents Transaction Signing Failures)**

-  - **Issue**: When creating intents with multiple source chains, the widget and SDK do **not reserve gas for transaction signing on each source chain**.
+  - **Issue**: When simulating intents with multiple source chains, the widget and SDK do **not reserve gas for transaction signing on each source chain**.
 For example, with 0.03 ETH on Optimism Sepolia and 0.02 ETH on Arbitrum Sepolia, requesting a total of 0.04 ETH on Ethereum Sepolia causes the transaction to fail.
 The widget attempts to use 100% of the balance on one source (e.g., Optimism Sepolia) without leaving gas for signing, preventing the user from even signing the meta-transaction or delegation.
-This issue is 100% confirmed when using the widget; I did not attempt manual or custom intent creation.
+This issue is 100% confirmed when using the widget; I did not attempt manual or custom intent simulation.
   - **Impact**: Completely blocks intent execution in multi-source scenarios, leading to immediate user failures and high frustration.
 This broke core bridging functionality during testing, requiring manual balance checks and user education as workarounds.
-  - **Recommendation**: Automatically calculate and reserve a small gas buffer (e.g., 0.001 ETH or chain-specific estimate) per source chain during quoting and intent creation.
-Expose this via a `gasReservation` config in `createIntent` (default: enabled).
+  - **Recommendation**: Automatically calculate and reserve a small gas buffer (e.g., 0.001 ETH or chain-specific estimate) per source chain during quoting and intent simulation.
+Expose this via a `gasReservation` (default: enabled).
 Update the widget to reflect reserved amounts in UI previews.
 Example:
     ```ts
-    const intent = await nexus.createIntent({
+    const intent = await nexus.simulateIntent({
       token: SUPPORTED_TOKENS.ETH,
       amount: '0.04',
       chainId: SUPPORTED_CHAINS_IDS.ETHEREUM_SEPOLIA, // Destination